 - You will answer a number of questions, like your legal name, address, birthdate and a contact person.

 - They’ll also ask about your medical and mental history.

 - You will be given an inmate number.

 - All personal property will be taken away from you and stored until you are discharged.

 - You will then be allowed to make a phone call so you can contact a member of your family, friend, or bail bondsman.

-- If they expect that you will make bail and be released quickly, you might be able to skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you you will have to wear a jail uniform.
+- If they expect that you will make bail and be released quickly, you might be able to skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you will have to wear a jail uniform.

 Have you ever been arrested and gone through the jail intake procedure?
 If so, please tell your story.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Can you share any things that will help other people that get arrested make it through the procedure?

 Tell Your Story

 Once you are able to post bail, you will get discharged from jail.
 This process may take between 30 minutes to quite a few hours.
 In other words the faster you can post bail, the faster you will get let go.
 It also can depend on if you’ve got a bond amount or if the magistrate has to decide on how much to set your bail at.
 For minor charges, you will be booked and get released without having to post bail.
 If you have served a sentence in jail and have a date of your release, you should plan to be released at any time that day – but usually in the morning.